BrianWill/japanese_vocab/README.md

 # Japanese Vocab trainer

-A program for collecting stories (short exercepts of Japanese) and drilling their vocabulary.
+A program for collecting stories (short excerpts of Japanese) and drilling their vocabulary.

 ![](./images/story.png)